neoforged/Documentation/docs/items/tools.md

 - `#TOOL` for mining information
 - `#WEAPON` for damage taken by the item and shield disabling

 Commonly, each tool is setup using `Item.Properties#tool`, `#sword`, or one of tool's delegates (`pickaxe`, `axe`, `hoe`, `shovel`).
 These are typically handled by passing in the utility record `ToolMaterial`.
-Note that other items usually considered tools, such as shears, are not included in this hierarchy.
-Instead, they directly extend `Item` and handle the breaking logic themselves.
+Note that other items usually considered tools, such as shears, do not have their common mining logic implemented through data components.
+Instead, they directly extend `Item` and handle the mining by overriding the relevant methods.
+Interact behavior (right-click by default) also does not have a data component, meaning that shovels, axes, and hoes have their own tool classes `ShovelItem`, `AxeItem`, and `HoeItem` respectively.

 To create a standard set of tools, you must first define a `ToolMaterial`.
 Reference values can be found within the constants in `ToolMaterial`.
 This example uses copper tools, you can use your own material here and adjust the values as needed.